This executive summary is part of a series of new resources giving an overview of Muslims and Islam in the UK.

 This is the executive summary of a report that synthesises open source, humanities and social science research on British Muslims and Islam.
 It draws on academic literature from Islamic studies, religious studies, history, sociology, anthropology, political science, education, social psychology, and policy and security studies, as well as information from a variety of websites produced by Muslim and Islamic groups, and material from news websites.

-Written by CREST Researcher Professor Kim Knott, this report comes out of CREST’s Ideas, Beliefs and Values in Social Context project and is intended to inform and enrich discussions about Muslims in the UK.
+Written by CREST Researcher Professor Kim Knott, this summary comes out of CREST’s Ideas, Beliefs and Values in Social Context project and is intended to inform and enrich discussions about Muslims in the UK.

 Other resources available in our series on Muslims in the UK include: